AXZER10/TravelBuddy.ai/README.md

 # ✈️ TravelBuddy.ai

 ## 🏝️ Plan Smarter, Travel Better

 TravelBuddy.ai is your personal AI-powered travel assistant that curates **customized itineraries** and **tailored hotel recommendations** based on your preferences.
-Built with **React, Vite, TailwindCSS, Gemini AI, and Google Firebase**, this application provides a **stunning user experience** with a seamless and intuitive interface.
+Built with **React, Vite, TailwindCSS, Gemini AI, Google Places API, Google Maps API, and Firebase**, this application provides a **stunning user experience** with a seamless and intuitive interface.

 ![TravelBuddy.ai](./assets/preview.png)